Death of Olaseni Lewis: Coroners inquiry

 A coroners inquest by the South London Coroners Court was completed on 28 June 2017.
 It noted several concerns during his investigation.
 He noted that the police officers had used excessive force, had poor training on restraint, were not clear on the definition of "prolonged restraint", and had no guidance on how to react if efforts to restrain had not been successful for a long period.
 Officers also did not properly recognise that Lewis was having an "acute behavioural disturbance" (ABD) and may be at risk of death.

 The inquiry remarked on the fact that ABD is a police definition with no medical basis and that officers may be better served by general guidance on risks when restraining mentally ill people.
 The division of duties and responsibilities between police and medical staff were unclear.
 It was also noted that police were called as a result of a lack of available and trained medical staff.

 At coroner's inquest the jury found many failures by both police and medical staff which played a part in Lewis's death.
 They said "The excessive force, pain compliance techniques and multiple mechanical restraints were disproportionate and unreasonable.
 On the balance of probability, this contributed to the cause of death."
 However, the jury did not record a verdict of unlawful killing.

 Police were trained to view Lewis's behaviour as a medical emergency but the jury found police failed to act on this.
 The jury found that "The police failed to follow their training, which requires them to place an unresponsive person into the recovery position and if necessary administer life support.
 On the balance of probability this also contributed to the cause of death."
 A doctor did not act when Lewis became unresponsive while his heart rate dramatically slowed.

 Deborah Coles of the charity Inquest said the jury had reached the most damning possible conclusions on the actions of police and medics.
 "This was a most horrific death.
 Eleven police officers were involved in holding down a terrified young man until his complete collapse, legs and hands bound in limb restraints, while mental health staff stood by.
 Officers knew the dangers of this restraint but chose to go against clear, unequivocal training.
-Evidence heard at this inquest begs the question of how racial stereotyping informed Seni's brutal treatment."
+Evidence heard at this inquest raises the question of how racial stereotyping informed Seni's brutal treatment."